 Create a Larger than 4GB Casper Partition

-The following tutorial will show you one way to create a casper-rw partition on your USB flash drive.
+The following tutorial will show you one way to create a writable Casper partition on your USB flash drive.
 The benefit of using a casper-rw partition as opposed to a casper-rw block file is that you can expand your persistent storage beyond 4GB.
 This is very useful if you have a flash drive that is 8GB or larger and you want to use all of its remaining space for persistent storage.
 The drawback is that Windows will not see the secondary casper-rw partition (in Windows, your drive will appear to be smaller than it is).

-Right mouse click and select New
+- Next select the unallocated entry, right mouse click and select New

 - Now click the Checkmark to Apply all operations

 - Once the pending operations have completed, simply close the Window and restart Booting from your Flash Drive